Falseclock/dbd-php/README.md

 $db =  new Pg($config);
 $db->connect();

-// Bad example how SQL can be injected as every string parameter must be escaped
-// manually or with $db->quote('must be null');
+// The following example is insecure against SQL injections
 $param = "'must be null'";
 $result = $db->doit("UPDATE table SET column1 = NULL WHERE column2 = $param");

-// more easiest, simple and safe for SQL injections way.
+// more easiest, simple and safe for SQL injections example.
 // Number of affected tuples will be stored in $result variable
 $result = $db->doit("UPDATE table SET column1 = ?
 WHERE column2 = ?", NULL, 'must be null');
 ?>